Metrorail (South Africa): Safety concerns

-In recent years, much concern has been raised about the safety of passengers on Metrorail trains, both due to crime and accidents.
-Serious incidents include murders and assaults on-board trains; several level crossing accidents, and a crash in Soweto.
+In the 2000s and 2010s, much concern was expressed about the safety of passengers on Metrorail trains, both due to crime and accidents.
+Serious incidents include murders and assaults on-board trains, several level crossing accidents, and a crash in Soweto.
 An organisation called the Rail Commuters Action Group instituted a lawsuit against Metrorail and the government to force them to invest more money in security.
 The case reached the Constitutional Court, which declared that Metrorail has "an obligation to ensure that reasonable measures are taken to provide for the security of rail commuters".
-Despite this, safety on the trains remains a dire concern.
+Despite this, safety on the trains remained a dire concern.

-Metrorail services have also suffered from instances of arson of train-sets which occurred during passenger protests but not necessarily by disgruntled passengers, in some cases forcing the closure of lines; as well as incidents of cable theft disrupting services.
+Metrorail services also suffered from instances of arson of train-sets which occurred during passenger protests but not necessarily by disgruntled passengers, in some cases forcing the closure of lines; as well as incidents of cable theft disrupting services.

-In 2006 the Faure level crossing accident killed 19 people.
+In 2006, the Faure level crossing accident killed 19 people in a truck which had stalled on a level crossing.

+Improvement

+Investment in the 2020s saw improvements to safety and service quality across the network, attracting travellers to rail, including some of the many who had stopped relying on trains due to substandard service and safety concerns.